callebedrums/sea/docs/configuration.md

 ***

-## Calculating the URL
+## Calculating the Endpoint

-As we previously saw, there are two attributes related to the URL, `url` and `urlPrefix`.
+As we previously saw, there are two attributes related to the endpoint, `endpoint` and `endpointPrefix`.
 Sea uses this two attributes to calculate the model's URL, and it simply concatenates this two values.
 Therefore, the resulting URL always will be equals `urlPrefix + url`.